GentianSadiku/Vidly/README.md

 ## Introduction

-This project is the backend of Vidly, an imaginary video rental app.
+Vidly is an imaginary video rental app.

 ## Setup